eead-csic-compbio/scripting_linux_shell/session1.md

 data  README  results  scripts  SETUP
 ```

-The output are the contents of the current directory.
+These are the contents of the current directory.
 You can also try running the command with other options and arguments.
 For example, to show also the hidden files use the `-a` option to show all files:

 ```
 ls -a
 .  ..  data  README  results  scripts  SETUP
 ```

 In linux, the hidden files are those prefixed with `.`.
 In the previous output you will notice that there are not hidden files, except for those weird `.` and `..` items.
-In fact, those items represent the path to the current directory `.`, and to the parent directory `..`.
+In fact, those items represent the path to the directory being listed `.`, and the path to the parent directory `..`.
 Actually, you can check this by using the `cd` command, for example:

     cd .